07 Mar SharePoint Vs. Microsoft 365 Groups: Which to Use

 What Is a Microsoft 365 Group?

-Microsoft 365 Groups, on the other hand, offer a broader collaborative experience by integrating various Microsoft 365 services.
+Microsoft 365 Groups provide a broader collaboration by integrating various Microsoft 365 services.
 A Microsoft 365 Group includes an Outlook inbox, calendar, OneNote notebook, and a SharePoint document library, among other features.
 This all-in-one approach is designed to centralize communication and collaboration within a single digital hub.

 One standout feature of Microsoft 365 Groups is its ability to bring together people who need to collaborate across different applications seamlessly.
 A group can be associated with a specific project, department, or topic, providing members with a shared space to communicate, share files, and coordinate activities.